BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt1.md

 ---git submodule add https://github.com/htr3n/hyde-hyde
 ```

 Ok not too different than Pelican.
+One thing to note you can use Hugo built in new post function, or you can just create your own .md files and Hugo will pick them up as long as they are formatted correctly.
+I have a TEMPLATE that I create all of my posts off of.

 **<p id="runhugoserver">Run Hugo Server</p>**